 - Established – the investment market is relatively proven and well-functioning.

-- Catalytic early-stage capital – Fund managers provide access to early-stage and early-growth capital to entrepreneurs that are largely undervalued, in forms best suited to their needs.
+- Catalytic capital – Providing access to early-stage and early-growth capital to entrepreneurs that are largely undervalued, in forms best suited to their needs.
 Across different countries, the gaps in early stage capital vary, creating specific market opportunities to make investments.
 The need for early-stage and early-growth capital ranging from USD $500,000 to $1.5M from impact investors, institutional investors and venture capitalists who may or may not consider themselves “impact”, but have an inherent impact focus, can be:

 - Critical – limited availability of capital;

 - Less critical – the opportunity to invest has been identified and investors are headed in that direction; or

 - People and environment – Investing in a diverse range of companies primarily addressing local consumption of essential products and services resulting in resilience to economic downturns.
 Target demographics for these solutions include investments in the bottom of the pyramid, minorities, women, refugees, environment, etc.

 Capria’s impact report is compiled with data collected from the underlying portfolio companies of the funds in which we have invested as well as from Capria’s warehoused investments.
 We have identified key impact metrics that align with Capria’s impact framework.
 As companies grow over time and the domain of impact increases across our portfolio, we expect to report on additional metrics in future reports.

 Across all metrics, this report represents all underlying portfolio companies’ impact, whether they are investments made through Capria Network funds or Capria’s warehouse investments.
 This report does not account for Capria’s specific contribution based on percentage interest in these funds or companies, nor does it measure the significant individual support and Capria Network support provided.
 Below is a table of definitions for the metrics across the three dimensions included in this report.